Updated Rec Sail Instruction

 The program begins with personalized on the water training sessions designed to teach the basics of sailing and to familiarize patrons with the N26s and our local operating procedures.
 Advanced sailors still must complete a training session before attempting to qualify.

-Once a baseline talent level is achieved through the training sessions a sailor will enter the qualification process which consists of a written exam, Rec Sail area limits tour, and an N26 sailing check ride.
-If all stages are passed the sailor is qualified and may check out a boat for recreational day sailing free of charge.
+Once a baseline talent level is achieved through the training sessions a sailor will enter the qualification process which consists of a written quiz and an N26 sailing check ride.
+If both stages are passed the sailor is qualified and may check out a boat for recreational day sailing free of charge.

-New this year is a Provisional qualification, available only to Midshipmen.
+There is also a Provisional qualification, available only to Midshipmen.
 It is a mid-level qualification which allows for two Midshipmen who both have moderate skills to check a boat out together to gain additional on the water time while working towards the full Skipper “B” qual.

 For complete instructions, rules, and procedures associated with N26 Rec Sailing please review the links below.

 - Navy 26 SOP (now with video links!)